openvinotoolkit/model_server/src/example/SampleCpuExtension/README.md

 In order to demonstrate the usage of cpu_extension library some small modifications in resnet model are needed.
 In this sample we are going to change one of the ReLU layers type to CustomReLU.
-By doing so this layer will take adventage of cpu_extension.
+By doing so this layer will take advantage of cpu_extension.

 ```bash
 mkdir -p resnet50-binary-0001/1